Alzheimer’s, Dementia,

 - Light housework and laundry

-- Assistance with transfers and ambulating
+- Assistance with transfers and ambulation

 - Transportation